rspamd/rspamd/ideas.md

 Rspamd has no native interface to neither pyzor nor dcc.
 These hash storages provides reasonable amount of blacklisted patterns and could be used for filtering quality improvement.
 This project implies the ability to restore protocol's description based on the foreign source code (namely, in Perl or Python)

-* Difficulty: medium to high
+* Difficulty: medium to hard
 * Required skills: strong knowledge of C, familiarity with perl or python
 * Possible mentors: az, AL